John Hoogenakker

 John Hoogenakker (/ˈhoʊɡənækər/) is an American actor.
 On stage, he has been in a number of plays in the Chicago and Milwaukee area.
 He played the Bud Light King in Bud Light's Dilly Dilly television commercials.
 He played Lt.
 Spellman in the NBC series Chicago Fire, Matice in the Prime Video thriller series Tom Clancy's Jack Ryan, Carl Wilkes in Castle Rock, and Randy Ramseyer in the Hulu limited series Dopesick.
+In film he has notably appeared in Paul Thomas Anderson's One Battle After Another.

 Early life and education

 Hoogenakker was born and raised in Charlotte, North Carolina.
 His first commercial was as a child for Pepsi/NASCAR.
 He attended South Mecklenburg High School.
 He was involved in choir, children's theatre, JROTC and the debate team.
 He got his Bachelor of Fine Arts in acting from The Theatre School at DePaul University in Chicago in 1999.